top of page

 Co-Chair

-After studying for A-levels at Chetham's School of Music in Manchester, she gained a BA (Hons) in Music from Cambridge University.
-She then trained as a lawyer and now works in-house at an insurance company, playing cello and piano with classical, folk, jazz, and rock/pop/funk/soul groups as often as her young family allows.
+After studying for A-levels at Chetham's School of Music in Manchester, Becci gained a BA (Hons) in Music from Cambridge University.
+She has worked in commercial law, insurance and governance for most of the past 20 years, playing cello and piano with classical, folk, jazz, and rock/pop/funk/soul groups as often as her young family allows.

 Will Peall.jpg